dynatrace-perfclinics/obslab-otel-collector-data-ingest/docs/install-opentelemetry-components.md

 Copy and paste the following to add the OpenTelemetry Helm chart and update it to the latest versions.

 ```
-helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts
-helm repo update
+--8<-- "snippets/commands.sh:addOTELHelmChartsAndUpdate"
 ```

 ## Configure and Install Dynatrace OpenTelemetry Collector

-Create RBAC roles and role bindings so that hte collector (which you will install next) can retrieve topology metadata information from the Kubernetes API:
+Create RBAC roles and role bindings so that the collector (which you will install next) can retrieve topology metadata information from the Kubernetes API:

 ```
-kubectl apply -f collector-rbac.yaml
+--8<-- "snippets/commands.sh:addCollectorRBAC"
 ```

 The OpenTelemetry collector requires a configuration file.